uzh-bf/gbl-uzh/apps/demo-game/README.md

 ## Implementation

 The game is composed of a backend running in a Docker container and a web app that generates the frontend.
-For the backend you only need to configure the types as found in the folder ``src/graphql/types`` and the reducers as found in ``src/reducers``.
-Prisma then auto generates the database from the defined types, whereas the reducers act as server side function which are executed for different actions performed.
-Theese actions can either be triggered by a user or admin action.
-The actions can then be accessed by the fronte end.
-The fronted is a react app and its pages and components are found in
+The database automatically adapts to the reducers  ``src/reducers``, which are a set of functions each of which are defined on a specific action.
+An action can be triggered by a user (or player) of the game or the admin who manages the game.
+For each object in the database a specific initiialize reducer initializes the object on the database.
+The developer therefore does not need to specify any database schemas manually.

-``src/components`` and ``src/pages``.
+The frontend is generated using React and Next.js.
+The frontend is located in the ``src/components`` and ``src/pages`` folders, whereas actions are triggered with javascript calls.
+The actions in turn trigger the reducers on the backend.

 ### Terminology
 - **Admin**: The person responsible for managing games, including creating new games and controlling the flow of running games.